Eric R Burrough

 Research Focus & Interests

-Dr. Burrough’s primary research focus is on Brachyspira-associated colitis of swine with projects investigating pathogenesis and the development of improved diagnostic techniques.
-Dr. Burrough also has previous and ongoing projects investigating pathogenesis and prevention of porcine enteric diseases.
+Dr. Burrough’s primary research focus is on enteric diseases of pigs with a focus on Brachyspira-associated colitis.
+Dr. Burrough also has previous and ongoing projects investigating the pathogenesis and prevention of porcine enteric diseases.

 Honors & Awards